cyverse-archive/DE/services/api/endpoints/tree-viewing.md

 Secured Endpoint: GET /secured/tree-viewer-urls

 This service is used to obtain tree viewer URLs for a single file in the iPlant data store.
-This URL requires one query-string parameter, `path`, in addition to the usual `proxyToken` parameter that is required by all secured endpoints.
+This URL requires one query-string parameter, `path`.
 The `path` query-string parameter should contain the path to the file.
 If the service call is successful then the response body will look something like this:

 ```json
 {